pbialas7/MachineLearning/Classes/README.md

 In this assignemnt you will train a Guassian Discriminative Analysis classifier to classify pixels as skin or no skin based on the color.
 The data is taken from [Skin Segmentation Data Set](http://archive.ics.uci.edu/ml/datasets/Skin+Segmentation#) in the UCI Machine Learning repository.

+### Banknote authentication

+The task in this assignment is to detect the counterfeit banknotes.
+The data set is based on banknote authentication Data Set from UCI Machine Learning repository.
+The first three columns denote different parameters obtained from the photographs of the banknotes and last colum provides the label.
+Frankly as the dataset does not have any description I don't know which labels corresponds to real and which to counterfeited banknotes. let's assume that label one (positive) denotes the clounterfeits.

+You will be using the Gaussian Mixture Discriminant Analysis fro this assignment.